burningmantech/ranger-clubhouse-web/README-development.md

 }
 ```

-In routes, controllers, and components actions are in the actions:{} black.
-Use @action instead.
+Ember actions in routes, controllers, and components are in the "actions:{}" block.
+For Clubhouse 2.0, use the @action decorator instead.

 Replace this: